goosekiing/linguagem-natural-nlp-com-analise-de-sentimento/README.md

 - Create visualizations to facilitate the analysis of textual data.
 - Start using NLTK, one of the main Python libraries for NLP.
 - Learn best practices for NLP.
+- Improve classification results by normalizing texts.
+- Learn how to use TF-IDF and n-grams to improve classification.
+- Understand how text normalization improves data visualization.
+- Advance in using the NLTK library.
+- Learn to use SKlearn resources to optimize classification.

 ## Technologies Used
 - Python